Madhav-MKNC/X-Hall/README.md

 >> **Tasks**
 - error handling
 - broadcasting all at once
-- broadcasting between each other not only server-client
+- broadcasting between all peers not only server-client
-- handling IO, better interface
+- handling I/O, better interface